 Report on line 3c, the gross substitute dividend payments received with respect to securities loans under section 1058 or substantially similar transactions, or from sale repurchase transactions, as described in Regulations sections 1.861-3(a)(6), 1.864-5(b)(2)(ii), and 1.881-2(b)(2).
 Do not net substitute dividend payments received against any substitute dividend payments made by the foreign corporation to another securities lender.

-Foreign banks must also report in column (c) all U.S. source substitute dividend payments received as beneficial owner to the extent they are not already included in Part I, line 11.
-The U.S. source substitute payments are reportable on line 3c whether or not such payments received are effectively connected income.
-For example, substitute dividends received by a foreign bank that are all recorded on set(s) of books that are not reported on Form 1120-F, Schedule L, must report these U.S. source payments received as a positive number in column (c) and reverse the non-ECI portion of the total in column (c) as a negative number in column (d).
-Reporting in column (c) and (d) for substitute dividends is required even if no amount would be reported in columns (a) and (e).
-Any U.S. source substitute dividends that are effectively connected with the foreign corporation's trade or business within the United States are reportable in column (e), however.
-Do not report on any line substitute dividend payments received in custody for another owner of the substitute payment.
+Foreign banks - worldwide reporting.
+Foreign banks must also report in column (c) all U.S. source substitute dividend payments received as beneficial owner to the extent they are not already included in Part I, line 11 and without regard to whether such payments received are effectively connected income.
+For example, substitute dividends received by a foreign bank that are not reported on Form 1120-F, Schedule L, must be reported as U.S. source payments received in column (c) and reversed to the extent of the non-ECI portion of the payments in column (c) as a negative number in column (d).
+Reporting in columns (c) and (d) for substitute dividends is required even if no amount would be reported in columns (a) and (e).
+Any U.S. source substitute dividends that are effectively connected with the foreign corporation's trade or business within the United States are reportable in column (e).
+Do not report on any line substitute dividend payments received in custody for another owner of the substitute payment or such payments reportable on line 16b.